trdischat/grouproll/README.md

 1. Output roll results as PASS/FAIL checkmark icons instead of numbers.
 2. Output roll results to the Chat log automatically.
 If the GM holds down the "Shift" key while clicking the Roll button, output to the Chat log is suppressed.
 Setting this option to True reverses the normal behavior for displaying roll results in the Chat log, as described in the previous section.
+3. Enable integration with Dice So Nice, if that module is installed.
+4. Enable a house rule to treat natural 20 or 1 as critical sucess or failure (this is not RAW).
-3. Enable a personal house rule of mine that uses the average of 2d20 in place of normal 1d20 rolls (detailed explanation below).
+5. Enable a personal house rule of mine that uses the average of 2d20 in place of normal 1d20 rolls (detailed explanation below).

 All of these options are disabled by default, but they can be individually enabled in the module configuration settings.